-Pipeline-specific metrics are generated during each run.
-The metrics are autogenerated and do not require any activation or specific commands.
+The Mapping/aligning metrics, VCF metrics, Duration metrics, and a subset of available coverage reports are autogenerated and do not require any activation or specific commands.
+Additional coverage metrics can be enabled, and additional coverage regions can be specified.

 Metric calculation is performed during analysis so that it does not impact the DRAGEN run time.